quietvoid/dovi_tool/docs/editor.md

     // Mode to convert the RPU (refer to README) "mode": int,

+    // Removes CM v4.0 from the RPU:
+    //   - L3, L8, L9, L10 and L11 are removed
-    // Adds CM v4.0 metadata with these defaults:
+    //   - DM v2 metadata is removed, along with L254
-    //   L9 with DCI-P3 mastering display primaries
-    //   L11 content type set to Cinema, D65 and Reference Mode
-    //
-    // Optional, defaults to false.
-    "convert_to_cmv4": boolean,
+    "remove_cmv4": boolean,

     // Whether to remove polynomial/MMR mapping coefficients from the metadata "remove_mapping": boolean,